sonicatdrpepper/Levelup-Bot/README.md

  * importlib_metadata
  * discord.py
  * discord.ext.context
- * numpy

- To run it, set the TOKEN variable in Main.py to your bot accounts token, and then run Main.py Custom backgrounds should be 510x255 PNG's
+ To run it, set the TOKEN variable in Main.py to your bot accounts token, and then run Main.py